 A. Subject to the terms and conditions set forth herein, from and after the FoAP Commencement Date, Landlord shall lease to Tenant, and Tenant shall lease from Landlord, approximately 3,537 rentable square feet of additional office space located on the second (2nd) floor of the Building (the "Fourth Additional Premises," as such space is shown as the shaded space on the attached Exhibit A-1).
-As of the FoAP Commencement Date, the aggregate number of rentable square feet of office space demised to Tenant under the Lease (consisting of the Original Premises, the Additional Premises, the Second Additional Premises, the Third Additional Premises and the Fourth Additional Premises) shall be 25,620 (it being expressly understood, however, that (i) if the FoAP Commencement Date occurs prior to the TAP Commencement Date, then the Premises shall not include the Third Additional Premises until the occurrence of the TAP Commencement Date and (ii) if the FiAP Commencement Date occurs prior to the FoAP Commencement Date, then the Premises shall also include the Fifth Additional Premises as of the FoAP Commencement Date).
+As of the FoAP Commencement Date, the aggregate number of rentable square feet of office space demised to Tenant under the Lease (consisting of the Original Premises, the Additional Premises, the Second Additional Premises, the Third Additional Premises and the Fourth Additional Premises) shall be 25,620 (it being expressly understood, however, that (i) if the FoAP Commencement Date occurs prior to the TAP Commencement Date, then the Premises shall not include the Third Additional Premises as of the FoAP Commencement Date).

 B. As used herein, the term "FoAP Commencement Date" shall be the date that Landlord delivers possession of the Fourth Additional Premises to Tenant.
 As of the Effective Date of this Sixth Amendment, it is currently anticipated that the FoAP Commencement Date will occur on or about May 1, 2015.
 Reference is made to the form of Declaration of FoAP Commencement Date (the "FoAP Declaration") attached hereto as Exhibit B-1.
 After the FoAP Commencement Date, Landlord shall complete the FoAP Declaration and deliver the completed FoAP Declaration to Tenant.
-Within five (5) days after Tenant receives the completed FoAP Declaration from Landlord, Tenant shall execute and return the FoAP Declaration to Landlord to confilm the FoAP Commencement Date.
+Within five (5) days after Tenant receives the completed FoAP Declaration from Landlord, Tenant shall execute and return the FoAP Declaration to Landlord to confi1m the FoAP Commencement Date.
 Failure to execute the FoAP Declaration shall not affect the occurrence of the FoAP Commencement Date, the extension of the Term effectuated pursuant to the terms of this Sixth Amendment and/or any other term or condition of the Lease.